 Dealings in the units of an authorised unit trust or in shares in an open-ended investment company.

-Bona fide gifts by a third party to a director or a PDMR.
+Bona fide gifts by a third party to a PDMR.

 1.6 What is the clearance procedure?